-2017/18 Outturn
+2018/19 Outturn

-After a few years where UKCAT has returned a deficit, UKCAT reports a small surplus in 2017/18.
+The Consortium reported a small surplus in 2018/19.
 This has been generated in part due to increased candidate numbers and a number of new Consortium members.
-At the same time some long standing research commitments have come to an end, reducing expenditure significantly in those areas.

-UKCAT continues to invest part of its reserves for the longer term in order to attract a better return on these funds.
-UKCAT funds are placed with the Seven Investment Management (7IM) in the 7IM Sustainable Balance Strategy.
+The Consortium continues to invest part of its reserves for the longer term in order to attract a better return on these funds.
+Funds are placed with the Seven Investment Management (7IM) in the 7IM Sustainable Balance Strategy.

-UKCAT Financial Controls Document
+Financial Controls Document